auth0/laravel-auth0/EXAMPLES.md

 ### Creating a Custom User Repository

 Now let's create a custom user repository for your application which will return the new new custom model.
 To do this, create the file `app/Auth/CustomUserRepository.php`.
-This new class must implment the `Auth0\Laravel\Contract\Auth\User\Repository` interface.
+This new class must implement the `Auth0\Laravel\Contract\Auth\User\Repository` interface.
 This new repository takes in user data returned from Auth0's API, applies it to the `App\Models\User` custom user model created in the previous step, and returns it for use throughout your application.

 ```php
 <?php